 If you want to hit a club or high-end lounge, assuming the place is any good, there’s a 0% chance that the doorman will let you in.
 10 dudes and no girls?
 Forget it.
 The only way you’re slipping the velvet rope is to buy a bottle.
 Call the venue in advance, work with the VIP Host, and arrange for your own private banquette.
 As with the limo, a bottle of Grey Goose (an outrageously marked-up $300) is palatable when you consider economies of scale.

 Or at least the emasculating calls to girlfriends, wives, and bosses.
 Think of the bachelor party as like “church” for your groom’s last gasp of freedom.
 Would you yuck it up on the phone in the house of God?

 See also: Bachelor Party Ethics: How Far is Too Far?

 Nine: Kiss Your Paycheck Goodbye

-Steel yourself for a financial raping, otherwise you’ll begrudge every last nickel.
-Bachelor parties are like dentists, pay-by-the-ounce salads, and wars in Iraq—they always cost more than you expect.
+Steel yourself to lose a great deal of your hard-earned cash. otherwise you’ll begrudge every last nickel.
+Bachelor parties are like dentists, pay-by-the-ounce salads, and cell phone plans—they always cost more than you expect.

 And that reminds us.
 Have you seen The Plunge’s bachelor party budget spreadsheet?
 Get it here.